Localized Malignant Mesothelioma

 Localized vs Diffuse Mesothelioma – What’s the Difference?

 There are several ways to classify mesothelioma.
-One of the most common is by location of initial tumor growth.
+One of the most common is the location of initial tumor growth.
 The three main types of mesothelioma are pleural, peritoneal, and pericardial.
-Experts also organize the disease into three types by cell: epithelial, sarcomatoid, and biphasic.
+Experts also organize the disease into three categories by cell type: epithelial, sarcomatoid, and biphasic.

 Mesothelioma can also be classified by the extent of the cancerous growth.
 Most diagnosed mesothelioma cases are diffuse, but in rare cases, the tumors may be considered localized.
 Localized mesothelioma is confined to one small area.